Thaeimos/gcp-miniature-goggles/README.md

 - This project was inspired on the [README cheatsheet](https://github.com/ritaly/README-cheatsheet).
 - Help on UUID in bash is from [here](https://linuxhint.com/generate-random-string-bash/)
 - Instructions on setting backend for Terraform can be checked on this [link](https://gmusumeci.medium.com/how-to-configure-the-gcp-backend-for-terraform-7ea24f59760a)
-- How to create functions in [Terraform](https://ruanmartinelli.com/posts/terraform-cloud-functions-nodejs-api)
+- How to create functions in Terraform are from [here with modules](https://ruanmartinelli.com/posts/terraform-cloud-functions-nodejs-api) and [here](https://faun.pub/howto-deploy-serverless-function-on-google-cloud-using-terraform-cbbb263571c1)
 - Cloud scheduler information was taken from [here](https://medium.com/geekculture/setup-gcp-cloud-functions-triggering-by-cloud-schedulers-with-terraform-1433fbf1abbe)